roycechua/MotorControllerShieldCPE-QC/README.md

 ## MotorControllerShieldCPE-QC
 This is a library for the L293D motor controller shield based on AFMotor.h library customized for the Robotics Workshop of the Computer Engineering Department of TIP-QC.

+This was made for a Robot that has 2 Brushed DC Motors, two IR Sensors, and an Ultrasonic Sensor(library will support this in a future release).

 You can read here or go to the web page [roycechua.me/MotorControllerShieldCPE-QC/](http://roycechua.me/MotorControllerShieldCPE-QC/)